 At the top of the steps is a large shrine to Shiva along with a host of ramparts with stunning views of the valleys below.

-Walking along the main Gorkha Durbar platforms you'll reach the western end of the old fortress.
+Walking along the main Gorkha Durbar platforms you'll reach the eastern end of the old fortress.
 Here slightly lower down is a lovely Newari styled building.
 This is Chaughera Durbar or the Palace Guesthouse.

 Of note is the Newari style of the Palace Guesthouse.
 Although Prithvi Narayan Shah conquered the Malla Empire he had great admiration for their architecture and artwork.
 It's said that he hired many Newari architects to work on his own buildings.